Faturrachman-dev/faturrachman-dev/README.md

   I'm happy to connect & discuss!
   *June 2025 update: currently i have job out of development, so i may do codes less frequent than before..
-  but it's not stopping me to learn more! and hit me by DM if you want to discuss or say anything :)*
+  but it's not stopping me to learn more! so hit me by DM if you want to discuss or say anything :)*

 </div>